The Order of Adjectives

 Shape

-After age comes shape adjectives in the order of adjectives.
-Some shape-describing adjectives are “round,” “long,” “short” and so on.
+After age in the order of adjectives, we have adjectives describing shape or size.
+Some examples of such adjectives include “round,” “long,” “short,” and so on.

 For example: